devlikeapro/waha-docs/content/en/docs/how-to/install/index.md

 👉 Go to
 [**Docker Image Configurator**](https://portal.devlike.pro/docker-image)
-to generate the command with the latest version and your key.
+to generate the command with the latest version and your key!

 If you're using the **ARM** processor (like **Apple Silicon M1/M2**, **Raspberry Pi**, etc.) - add `:arm` tag at the end of the image name in the above commands.
 ```bash